postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 ### A Sample API workflow in Postman

-Let's take an example use case wherein
+Let's take an example use case wherein we have three user personas - Back-end developer, Front-end developer, and a Technical Writer.
+Multiple people with different job roles use these APIs in different formats resulting in multiple use cases.
+Let's say a back-end developer us

 For more information on Working with APIs, see: